 Yu Liu, Hongyang Li, Junjie Yan, F. Wei, Xiaogang Wang, X. Tang

-Zoom Out-and-In Network with Recursive Training for Object Proposal
+Zoom Out-and-In Network with Map Attention Decision for Region Proposal and Object Detection

 Hongyang Li, Yu Liu, Wanli Ouyang, Xiaogang Wang